wardmike/Honors-Capstone/README.md

 ## Results

 ### Moving Average Crossover on Bitcoin
-With an initial investment of one Bitcoin and tested over a year, the algorithm returned:
+With an initial investment of one Bitcoin and tested over a year and trading a maximum of once a day, the algorithm returned:
 Total Profit:  $1,894.86
 Percent Return:  311.3%
 Percent Return (buying and holding):  659.1%

+With an initial investment of one Bitcoin and tested from October 5 to November 3 and trading a maximum of once every 5 minutes, the algorithm returned:
+Total Profit:  $6,150.09
+Percent Return:  163.9%
+Percent Return (buying and holding):  142.3%

-\*\*While the algorithm returned less than buying and holding, moving average crossover may be more protected in case of a market crash.
+\*\*While both algorithms returned less than buying and holding, moving average crossover may be more protected in case of a market crash.
 Further research will follow.

 ## Tasks
 Pairs Trading: